Juan de Valdés: Biography

+Thought

-His death scattered his band of associates.
-Abandoning the hope of a regenerated Catholicism, Ochino and Vermigli left Italy.
-Some of Valdés's writings were by degrees published in Italian translations.
-Showing much originality and penetration, they combine a delicate vein of semi-mystical spirituality with the personal charm attributed to their author in all contemporary notices.
+Showing much originality and penetration, Valdés' writing combine a delicate vein of semi-mystical spirituality with the personal charm attributed to their author in all contemporary notices.
 Llorente traces in Valdés the influence of Tauler; any such influence must have been at second hand.
 The Aviso on the interpretation of Scripture, based on Tauler, was probably the work of Alfonso.
 Valdés was in relations with Fra Benedetto of Mantua, the anonymous author of Del Benefizio di Gesù Cristo Crocefisso, revised by Flaminio (reprinted by Dr Babington, Cambridge, 1855).

+Possible reformism

 The suggestion that Valdés departed from Catholic Orthodoxy about the Trinity was first made in 1567 by the Transylvanian bishop, Ferenc Dávid; it has been adopted by Sand (1684), Wallace (1850) and other nontrinitarian writers, and is countenanced by Bayle.
 To this view some colour is given by isolated expressions in his writings, and by the subsequent course of Ochino (whose heterodox repute rests, however, on the insight with which he presented objections).
 Gaston Bonet-Maury (1842–1919) comments: "Valdés never discusses the Trinity (even when commenting on Matt, xxviii.
 19), reserving it (in his Latte Spirituale) as a topic for advanced Christians; yet he explicitly affirms the consubstantiality of the Son, whom he unites in doxologies with the Father and the Holy Spirit" (Opusc. p.
 145).
 Practical theology interested him more than speculative, his aim being the promotion of a healthy and personal piety.